breadoven/inav/docs/Settings.md

 ### failsafe_fw_yaw_rate

-Requested yaw rate to execute when `SET-THR` failsafe is active on a fixed-wing machine.
+Requested yaw rate to execute when `LAND` failsafe is active on a fixed-wing machine.
 In deg/s.
 Negative values = left turn

 | Default | Min | Max |
 | --- | --- | --- |